 ISO 13485:2016 & Annex SL

-Annex SL is a new management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.
-Annex SL addresses integration issues by creating a “template” for all Management Systems.
+Annex SL (renamed in 2019 as Annex L) is a new management system format that helps streamline creation of new standards, and make implementing multiple standards within one organization easier.
+Annex L addresses integration issues by creating a “template” for all Management Systems.

 - 0: Introduction